oSethoum/vrd/README.md

 ## What is vrd ?

-The role of vuerd is to generate code for ORMs based on the [ERD Editor](https://marketplace.visualstudio.com/items?itemName=dineug.vuerd-vscode) vscode extension.
+The role of vrd is to generate code for ORMs based on the [ERD Editor](https://marketplace.visualstudio.com/items?itemName=dineug.vuerd-vscode) vscode extension.

 ## Docs: